But, under the hood, the fundamental approach they describe hasn't evolved in 30 years

 That's what we were doing 25 years ago, when we were starting out with automation tools.

-PROBLEM IS, IT WON'T WORK FOR AGILE.
+PROBLEM IS, IT WON'T WORK FOR TODAY'S FAST-MOVING PROJECTS.

-And that means you need to start automation during the sprint.
+These days, to keep up, you need to start automation during the sprint.
 Sometimes even before development starts.

 You need to start way earlier.
 With the requirements themselves.